starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

   - Software Architect

 **Artifacts produced:**
-  - Most importantly, an API contract
+  - Most importantly, an API contract[8]
   - User Stories that enumerate the endpoints and their respective functionality as well as request/response schema
   - A Swagger/OpenAPI document with request/response schema definitions and endpoints albeit without API interactivity

 In most organizations that have resources represented as data, stored in databases of any type (relational, object-relational, document, etc.), there comes a point in time when clients and end-users might want to consume an interface that allows access to this data.
 If the exposed API is chosen to comply with the REST architectural style, then the design is critical as this activity lays the foundations for activities that follow.

-There have been conventions that have been prescriptive to RESTful API design, some of which are listed below:
+There have been conventions that have been prescriptive to RESTful API design, some of which are listed below[9]:

  - Use nouns in URIs to denote resources
  - Prefer using plural forms of these _resource_ nouns